ajmal017/amp/documentation/technical/metadata_handling.md

   - Where did it come from?
     - E.g., website, paper, book
   - Who added that information and when?
     - Note that who made the modification to a data structure (e.g., Max) might be different from whom made the change in the db (e.g., Paul committed the change)
     - Git is tracking the second part, but we want to track the first part
     - Context about data should be available (e.g., GitHub task might be the best way)
 - How much do we believe in this information?
   - Is it a wild guess?
   - Is it an informed guess?
   - Is it what we were told by somebody on the street?
 - All metadata should be described in this document
   - The field names
-    - should have underscores and not spaces
+    - Should have underscores and not spaces
-    - should be as long as needed to be clear, although concise
+    - Should be as long as needed to be clear, although concise
 - We should qualify if something is an estimate (e.g., ~\$1000) or not (e.g.,
   \$725 / month)